chriskejw/speedie/readme.md

 #Contact

-- Please do not hesitate to drop me a mail on chriskejw@gmail.com if you encounter any bugs / errors or have any suggestions / ideas to share.
+- Please do not hesitate to drop me a mail at chriskejw@gmail.com if you encounter any bugs / errors or have any suggestions / ideas to share.
 Thanks & have fun!